chadrey/rcMDL/README.md

 ```

 # SNAPI Compliance
+As noted above, the device driver implementation is SNAPI-ish.

 ## Heartbeat
 A heartbeat is enabled, but will not close the IP socket after 3 failed attempts.
 Instead, DATA_INITIALIZED and DEVICE_COMMUNICATING are reset.